vertis-infotech/ror-jumpstart/README.md

 * Sign up for a free account on Heroku
 * Refer to https://devcenter.heroku.com/articles/rails3
 * Precompile assets locally to avoid hassles due to untimely initializations in heroku.

 See https://devcenter.heroku.com/articles/rails3x-asset-pipeline-cedar
+for details related to asset pipeline and heroku.

     RAILS_ENV=production bundle exec rake assets:precompile
     git init